commonhaus/foundation/agreements/sponsorship/sponsorship-agreement.md

 We're proud to recognize our sponsors!

-- Your logos and descriptions will appear on our website and in our Annual Report according to your [tier benefits](./README.md).
+- Your logos and descriptions will appear on our website and in our Annual Report according to your [tier benefits][].
 - These can be updated anytime through your Primary Contact to ensure they best represent your organization. [^update]

 **Logo Files** (URL or attached file name):